8 Phase Transitions

 The above equation is known as the Clausius-Clapeyron equation.
 It can be written in a variety of forms.
 For instance, one can use Eq.
 19 to write it as

-where \Delta h is the enthalpy of the transition per particle.
+where is the enthalpy of the transition per particle.
 Note that because both the enthalpy and volume are extensive variables, we can re-write the r.h.s. in a variety of ways while being mindful that both the enthalpy and volume must be given per the same unit of matter, be it a mole or kilogram, or whatnot.

 Eq.
 21 also helps understand why the slope of the liquid-Xtal boundary is steeper than the slope of the liquid-vapor boundary.
-Indeed, despite the greater value of \Delta s_\text{vaporization}, relative to \Delta s_\text{melting}, the volume changes accompanying vaporization are even greater.
+Indeed, despite the greater value of , relative to , the volume changes accompanying vaporization are even greater.
 Recall that the specific volume of a gas at normal conditions is roughly three orders of magnitude greater than that of the corresponding liquid.
-As a result the quantity \Delta s/\Delta v is always smaller for the liquid-to-vapor than the crystal-to-liquid transtion.
+As a result the quantity is always smaller for the liquid-to-vapor than the crystal-to-liquid transtion.

 There are different kinds of phase diagrams.
 As a useful example, we provide the pressure-temperature diagram, but with axes flipped so that the pressure is now the horizontal axis, and, alongside, the corresponding diagram where the horizontal axis is the concentration.
 The latter one is quite a bit more informative as it gives a better sense of phase coexistence:

 The so called triple point is the point on the phase diagram where the three phase boundaries—liquid-vapor, liquid-Xtal, and vapor-Xtal, respectively—cross.
 A single-component substance can have at most one triple point (Gibbs phase rule).
-The \tilde{G} function has three minima at the triple point.
+The function has three minima at the triple point.
 In general, already a pure substance can a very substantial number of phases.
 Phase diagrams of mixtures can become mind-bogglingly complex.
 In addition, there is still a possibility that there is phase that is not stable under any conditions but can be kinetically accessible.
 These rich phenomena are subject of Materials Science.

 We observe that the Helmholtz free energy always decreases for a transition incurring a volume increase.
 Moreover, the magnitude of this decrease is exactly equal to the work needed to expand the system to the new value of the volume.
 This is consistent with our earlier conclusion that the amount of mechanical work one can extract at constant temperature should match the decrease of the Helmholtz free energy.

-The above equation should have been obvious already from Figure 6, where, we see, p_0 = -\frac{A_2-A_1}{V_2-V_1} = -\frac{\Delta A}{\Delta V}.
+The above equation should have been obvious already from Figure 6, where, we see, .
 There is a useful consequence of this fact.
 Indeed, we just established that

-Thus the areas under the equilibrium and non-equilibrium isotherms, in the [V_1, V_2] interval, are exactly equal to each other.
+Thus the areas under the equilibrium and non-equilibrium isotherms, in the interval, are exactly equal to each other.
 This implies that the two shaded regions in Fig. 7 must have the same area, too.
 This, then, allows one to determine the equilibrium pressure of the transition if a non-equilibrium isotherm is known, without having to explicitly compute the Helmholtz free energy as a function of volume and determining the common tangent.
 This recipe is known as “the Maxwell construction.”

 Advanced Discussion.

 The advanced discussion in the preceding Chapter, on the number of thermally available states to a collection of indistinguishable particles, is directly pertinent to the question of the melting entropy.
 Let us convince ourselves that there is an entropic advantage to the particles being allowed to exchange places in the liquid, as opposed to be each tied to certain locations in a solid.
 This entropic advantage turns out to account for much of the melting entropy.
 Other contributions, such as those due to the dependence of the bond enthalpy on details of local coordination, are undoubtedly present.
-To separate those contributions from the one in question, we assume that in both the liquid and the solid, the total volume available to the particles, call it V_f, is the same.
-This “free volume” V_f can be thought of, informally, as the total volume minus the excluded volume due to interactions with the rest of the particles, such as steric repulsion or the directionality of chemical bonds.
+To separate those contributions from the one in question, we assume that in both the liquid and the solid, the total volume available to the particles, call it , is the same.
+This “free volume” can be thought of, informally, as the total volume minus the excluded volume due to interactions with the rest of the particles, such as steric repulsion or the directionality of chemical bonds.
 In a liquid, particles exchange places, thus one cannot speak of a particle location that could be used to label the particles.
 In this way, liquids exhibit symmetry with respect to particle translations and so one must resort to using local density and various other averaged-out quantities to characterize correlations among particle locations.
-The number of thermally available states in a liquid is Z_\text{liq} = (V_f/\Lambda_{dB}^3)^N/N!, per the discussion in the preceding Chapter, where the factorial N! takes care of the fact that permutations of identical particles do not lead to microscopically distinct configurations.
+The number of thermally available states in a liquid is , per the discussion in the preceding Chapter, where the factorial takes care of the fact that permutations of identical particles do not lead to microscopically distinct configurations.
 In a solid, in contrast, particles each vibrate around a certain location and thus can be distinguished.
-Each particle has V_f/N worth of volume available.
-Consequently, the number of thermally available states is simply the product of the respective numbers for the individual particles: Z_\text{sol} = (V_f/N \Lambda_{dB}^3)^N. The change in the volume-dependent part of the entropy, due to the transition, is k_B \ln Z_\text{liq} - k_B \ln Z_\text{sol} = k_B \ln (N^N/N!) \approx N k_B, where we used the Stirling approximation \ln n! \approx n \ln n -n, (n \gg 1).
-In other words, restoration of translational symmetry, due to melting, leads to an entropy increase on the order of k_B per particle.
+Each particle has worth of volume available.
+Consequently, the number of thermally available states is simply the product of the respective numbers for the individual particles: .
+The change in the volume-dependent part of the entropy, due to the transition, is , where we used the Stirling approximation , ().
+In other words, restoration of translational symmetry, due to melting, leads to an entropy increase on the order of per particle.
 This is indeed quite close numerically to melting entropies of actual materials.